-••• Reg.
+- character as business apportionable or nonbusiness non-apportionable income.
+Nothing in this definition shall be construed to modify, impair or supersede any provision of Section IV.18. - ••• Reg.
 IV.2.(b)(1).
 Application of Article IV: Apportionment.
-If the business activity in respect to any trade or business of a taxpayer occurs both within and without this state, and if by reason of such business activity the taxpayer is taxable in another state, the portion of the net income (or net loss) arising from such trade or business which is derived from sources within this state shall be determined by apportionment in accordance with Article IV.9. to IV.17.
+If the business activity in respect to any trade or business of a taxpayer occurs both within and without this state, and if by reason of such business activity the taxpayer is taxable in another state, the portion of the net income (or net loss) arising from such trade or business which is derived from sources within this state shall be determined by apportionment in accordance with Article IV.9. to IV.17. - ••• Reg.

-••• Reg.
 IV.2.(b)(2).
 Application of Article IV: Combined Report.
-If a particular trade or business is carried on by a taxpayer and one or more affiliated corporations, nothing in Article IV or in these regulations shall preclude the use of a "combined report" whereby the entire business apportionable income of such trade or business is apportioned in accordance with Article IV.9. to IV.17.
+If a particular trade or business is carried on by a taxpayer and one or more affiliated corporations, nothing in Article IV or in these regulations shall preclude the use of a "combined report" whereby the entire <a href="https://doi.org/10.1001/june-10.1001/june - ••• Reg.

-••• Reg.
 IV.2.(b)(3).
 Application of Article IV: Allocation.
-Any taxpayer subject to the taxing jurisdiction of this state shall allocate all of its nonbusiness-non-apportionable income or loss within or without this state in accordance with Article IV.4. to IV.8.
+Any taxpayer subject to the taxing jurisdiction of this state shall allocate all of its nonbusiness-non-apportionable income or loss within or without this state in accordance with Article IV.4. to IV.8. - ••• Reg.

-••• Reg.
 IV.2.(c).
-Consistency and Uniformity in Reporting.

-(1) Year to year consistency.
+Consistency and Uniformity in Reporting. - (1) Year to year consistency.
 In filing returns with this state, if the taxpayer departs from or modifies the manner in which income has been classified as business-apportionable income or nonbusiness-non-apportionable income in returns for prior years, the taxpayer shall disclose in the return for the current year the nature and extent of the modification.

-(2) State to state consistency.
-If the returns or reports filed by a taxpayer for all states to which the taxpayer reports under Article IV of this Compact or the Uniform Division of Income for Tax Purposes Act are not uniform in the classification of income as business-apportionable or nonbusiness-non-apportionable income, the taxpayer shall disclose in its return to this state the nature and extent of the variance.
+[State should insert its requirements] - (2) State to state consistency.
+If the returns or reports filed by a taxpayer for all states to which the taxpayer reports under Article IV of this Compact or the Uniform Division of Income for Tax Purposes Act are not uniform in the classification of income as business-apportionable or non-apportionable income, the taxpayer shall disclose in its return to this state the nature and extent of the variance.
+[State should insert its requirements] - ••• Reg.

-••• Reg.
 IV.3.(a).
 Taxable in Another State: In General.
 Under Article IV.2. the taxpayer is subject to the allocation and apportionment provisions of Article IV if it has income from business activity that is taxable both within and without this state.
-A taxpayer's income from business activity is taxable without this state if the taxpayer, by reason of such business activity (i.e., the transactions and activity occurring in the regular course of a particular trade or business), is taxable in another state within the meaning of Article IV.3.

-(1) Applicable tests.
+A taxpayer's income from business activity is taxable without this state if the taxpayer, by reason of such business activity (i.e., the transactions and activity occurring in the regular course of a particular trade or business), is taxable in another state within the meaning of Article IV.3. - (1) Applicable tests.
 A taxpayer is taxable within another state if it meets either one of two tests: (1) By reason of business activity in another state, the taxpayer is subject to one of the types of taxes specified in Article IV.3.(1), namely: A net income tax, a franchise tax measured by net income, a franchise tax for the privilege of doing business, or a corporate stock tax; or (2) By reason of such business activity, another state has jurisdiction to subject the taxpayer to a net income tax, regardless of whether or not the state imposes such a tax on the taxpayer.